Animal House: Spin-offs

 The film inspired a short-lived half-hour ABC television sitcom, Delta House, in which Vernon reprised his role as the long-suffering, malevolent Dean Wormer.
 The series also included Furst as Flounder, McGill as D-Day, and Widdoes as Hoover.
 The pilot episode was written by the film's screenwriters, Kenney, Miller, and Ramis.
 Michelle Pfeiffer made her acting debut in the series (playing a new character, "Bombshell"), and Peter Fox was cast as Otter.
 Belushi's character from the film, John "Bluto" Blutarsky, is in the Army, but his brother, Blotto, played by Josh Mostel, transfers to Faber to carry on Bluto's tradition.
-Jim Belushi was asked to play the role of Blotto, but declined.

 Animal House inspired Co-Ed Fever, another sitcom but without the involvement of the film's producers or cast.
 Set in a dorm of the formerly all-female Baxter College, the pilot of Co-Ed Fever was aired by CBS on February 4, 1979, but the network canceled the series before airing any more episodes.
 NBC also had its Animal House-inspired sitcom, Brothers and Sisters, in which three members of Crandall College's Pi Nu fraternity interact with members of the Gamma Iota sorority.
 Like ABC's Delta House, Brothers and Sisters lasted only three months.

 The film's writers planned a film sequel set in 1967 (the so-called "Summer of Love"), in which the Deltas have a reunion for Pinto's marriage in Haight-Ashbury, San Francisco.
 The only Delta to have become a hippie is Flounder, who is now called Pisces.
 Later, Chris Miller and John Weidman, another Lampoon writer, created a treatment for this screenplay, but Universal rejected it because the sequel to American Graffiti, which contained some hippie-1967 sequences, had not done well.
 When John Belushi died, the idea was indefinitely shelved.

-A second attempt at a sequel was made in 1982 with producer Matty Simmons co-authoring a script which saw some of the Deltas returning to Faber College five years after the events of the film.
+A second attempt at a sequel was made in 1982 with producer Matty Simmons co-authoring a script that saw some of the Deltas returning to Faber College five years after the events of the film.
 The project got no further than a first draft script.